passw0rd/cli/README.md

 To get more information run the Passw0rd CLI or its command with the `--help` or `-h` option, that displays full help list and available commands.

-> consequently, to get a help the run the following command: `./cli --help`.
+> Consequently, to get help run the following command: `./cli --help`.
 To get help using a command use the `--help` or `-h` option after the command, for example: `./cli account --help`.

 ## Usage Examples
 The Passw0rd CLI has the following usage syntax: